 “Drawing inspiration largely from the Japanese aesthetic – Wabi Sabi – with traits that include simplicity, economy, austerity, modesty and the appreciation of the ingenuous integrity of natural objects and processes, wood is used primarily as the platform of this brand communication.
 Note the non-uniformity and texture to suggest the Wabi Sabi beauty of imperfection.
 The mark and the laser etching on the wood are also reminiscent of the branding of cattle.”

-- Kindly provided by Yah-Leng Yu of Foreign Policy
+– Foreign Policy

-The heat treatment across the rich red/brown laminates and veneers draws in the grilled aspect of the menu while the light line weight, minimal, spacious and monochromatic execution of the printed menus introduces a delicate sense of placement and presentation.
+The heat treatment across the rich red/brown wood laminates and veneers draws in the grilled aspect of the menu while the light line weight, minimal, spacious and monochromatic execution of the printed menus introduces contrast and a delicate sense of placement and presentation.
 Unfortunately this simplicity has been heavily compromised by a very dull and superfluous website and an unforgivable use of gradients, drop shadows and bevels across the Facebook and Twitter avatars.

-If you liked this you may also like:
+If you liked this then you may also like: